cloudfoundry/routing-release/README.md

 ### Validation of TLS Certificates from Route Services and UAA

+If you are using the manifest generation script for BOSH Lite, you can skip this step; certificate validation will be disabled.

 The following components communicate with UAA via TLS:
 - Routing API
 - Gorouter